codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 In Codefresh, you can configure deep links to third-party applications/platforms in the `argocd-cm` ConfigMap, located in the repo to which you installed the Hybrid GitOps runtime.

 When configured, deep links are displayed in the application's Current State tab, in Tree view.
 See [Working with resources in Tree View]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#working-with-resources-in-tree-view).

+>Deep link configuration in Codefresh requires runtime v0.1.27 or higher.